checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Declaration-Checking.md

 bounds for certain lvalue expressions (see below for more details).
 The observed bounds in this state are validated when:

-1. The checker is done traversing a top-level statement that is **not** contained within a bundled statement.
-During this validation, the observed bounds of all lvalue expressions as recorded in the current checking state must imply the target bounds for the lvalue expression.
+1. The checker is done traversing a full expression that is **not** contained within a bundled statement.
-2. The checker is done traversing the last statement in a bundled statement.
+2. The checker is done traversing the last full expression in a bundled statement.

-   During this validation, the observed bounds of all lvalue expressions as recorded in the current checking state must imply the target bounds for the lvalue expression.
+During these validations, the observed bounds of all lvalue expressions as recorded in the current checking state must imply the target bounds for the lvalue expression.

 **1. Comma-separated assignments**

-Note that, in a statement that contains multiple assignments, bounds checking is only performed at the end of the statement, not after each assignment.
+Note that, in an expression that contains multiple assignments, bounds checking is only performed at the end of the full expression, not after each assignment.
-The observed bounds of variables, member expressions, pointer dereferences, and array subscripts are updated after each assignment, but validating the updated observed bounds is not done until the end of the entire top-level statement.
+The observed bounds of variables, member expressions, pointer dereferences, and array subscripts are updated after each assignment, but validating the updated observed bounds is not done until the end of the entire full expression.

 For example: